All Episodes

 Hannity, tonight, 10 Eastern on the Fox News channel.

-And interestingly, Sarah Huckabee Sanders from the White House, the press secretary will join us.
+We're going to prove to you we've got the tape to destroy Trump media, Trump derangement syndrome, Governor Mike Huckabee, and interestingly, Sarah Huckabee Sanders from the White House, the press secretary, will join us.

-We're gonna talk about how important the next three months are for the Republican Party if they ever want to stay relevant and in power.
+We're going to talk about how important the next three months are for the Republican Party if they ever want to stay relevant and in power.

 Pat Buchanan joins us.